ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The test workstep accepts input data only from the agreed upon data source for a given data schema.
 * The agreed-upon input data source is configured with a test data set.
 * An agreement quorum has been defined and configured in the test BPI.
+* The test BPI response if a quorum by the participants is reached is configured.
+* The test BPI response if a quorum by the participants is not reached is configured.

 Test Steps: